Types of fostering

 Short term foster carers are needed to look after children of all ages from young children to teenagers.

+Long term foster care is for children and young people who will not be returning to birth family.
 Sometimes when children are unable to return home to live with their parents, they may need a long term foster home.
 This allows the child to grow up as part of your family until they are able to live independently.

 Many of the children will keep in touch with their birth families, and you will play an important part in supporting them with this.